wari/blog-posts/scriptingwithkotlin.md

 ## Setting up the environment

 We have to install a few things before we can get scripting with Kotlin.
-While Kotlin comes with scripting support, it is not exactly that friendly.
+While Kotlin comes with scripting support, it is not exactly that friendly to use.
 This guide assumes that you are running on a unix based system, for example, Mac OS X, Linux or even Ubuntu for Windows.
 It is possible to do this in Windows, but I've not tried it, so your mileage may vary.

 You will need to install 3 software components (other than your JDK of choice).
-These are Kotlin, Maven and kscript.
+These are Kotlin, Maven and `kscript`.

 ### Installing Kotlin